sergd2776/Chat-server/README.md

 # Chat-server
-A local chat server that supports the connection and messaging of multiple users
+The local chat server that supports the connection and messaging of multiple users